 Where to Get Hormone Therapy

-Hormone therapy for dogs must be prescribed by a veterinarian.
+A veterinarian must prescribe hormone therapy for dogs.
 Veterinary oncologists are the most likely to have experience using hormone therapy as part of cancer treatment.

 You can get hormone therapy drugs for your dog through your vet’s office or on online platforms.
-Animal pharmacy websites can sometimes be cheaper, and they will contact your vet to ensure that there’s a prescription on file for your dog.
+Animal pharmacy websites can sometimes be cheaper, and they will contact your vet to ensure a prescription is on file for your dog.

 Safety and Side Effects of Dog Hormone Therapy